Coronavirus latest updates and essential information

-The World Health Organisation has today declared the coronavirus a pandemic.
+The World Health Organisation has today declared the coronavirus a pandemic as the number of confirmed cases globally exceeds 121,000.

-Here is everything you need to know about the disease.
+Here is everything you need to know about the disease and the effect on New Zealand.

 How many people have coronavirus in New Zealand?